 Other than a brief FAQ, ABBYY doesn’t provide a manual or user guide for FineReader Pro for Mac.
-The FineReader Version 12 User Guide may be of some help, but is for the Windows version of the app, which has a number of significant differences.
+The User Guide may be of some help, but is for the Windows version of the app, which has a number of significant differences.

-Here are some helpful third party resources that will help you understand ABBYY’s OCR, and how to use FineReader:
+There are also some helpful third party resources that will help you understand ABBYY’s OCR, and how to use FineReader.

 The software is all about turning scanned documents into searchable text.
 I’ll cover its main features in the following three sections, first exploring what the app offers and then sharing my personal take.